 Beginnings in the USA

 The history of the foundation of the North American mission of the Franciscans of the Immaculate began in December 1990 when the friars arrived and took residence in a small room in the Holy Apostle Seminary in Cromwell, CT.
 In the beginning of 1991, the friars transferred to a small house near the seminary for a monthly rent paid by benefactors.
-There the first vocations came who were attracted to the Franciscan-Marian life and in 1992, in order to accommodate more space for vocations, they transferred into a bigger house located in Baltic, CT, which was given for use to the friars by the Sisters of Charity of Our Lady, Mother of the Church.
+There the first vocations came who were attracted to the Franciscan-Marian life and in 1992, in order to accommodate more space for vocations, they moved into a larger house in Baltic, CT, which was given for use to the friars by the Sisters of Charity of Our Lady, Mother of the Church.

 Following a donation of a piece of land on the part of a Catholic benefactress, Eileen Brown, and having received permission from the bishop, in the autumn of 1998, the friars began the construction of a novitiate and the Mother House of the North American mission.
 The work was finished in August 2000.
 Hence, the friars from Baltic moved to the new friary on August 19, 2000.
 Bishop Hart of Norwich blessed the new community in the presence of the Father Founders, Fr.
 Stefano M. Manelli and Fr.
 Gabriel M. Pellettieri.
 The same bishop consecrated the chapel constructed in English Franciscan Gothic style on August 25, 2001.